twopiharris/pathToCamelot/README.md

 Check if down key is pressed.
 Then check if self.offRow is less than the difference between total number of rows and the screen rows.
 If so, add 1 to offRow.

+Update lblTime text.
+Each frame, check if Elixir in inventory, if so, win.
+If time left is less than 0, check if Elixir in Rowan.inventory.
+If so, win screen.
+Else, lose.

 Call showMap().

 ### Instructions

+Define new class called Instructions that takes simpleGE.Scene.

+#### Label
+Define initializing method.
+Init method takes self.
+Set background image to instructionsScroll.png.

+Set MultiLabel background color to white.
+Set font to "Viner Hand ITC".
+Instructions text will read:

+> Well met, Traveler!
+You are Rowan the Swift.
+Your mission, should you choose to accept it, is to find the magical healing elixir in the city of Camelot.
+It's imperative that you are quick about it because the princess's life is at stake.
+Along the way, you will have the opportunity to pick up healing potions to boost your health stats.
+Various scoundrels and thieves from Avalon will try to thwart you, but you mustn't let them.
+>
+>To win, you must get the elixir to the King within a 10 minute time frame with at least 10 HP.
+Do try not to die, young knight.
+>
+> Use the arrow keys to move, press <SPACE> to attack, press "a" to pick up an object.
+Press "d" to use an object.

+Center instructions at (320, 240).
+Scale instructions to (500, 250).

+Add self.instructions to list of sprites.

+#### Buttons

+Buttons should do the respective action when clicked or the corresponding key is pressed.

+Initialize simpleGE.Button() and store in self.btnPlay.
+Play button should read "Play (up)".
+Center at (100, 400).
+Change label color to white.
+Set font to "Viner Hand ITC".
+Add self.btnPlay to list of sprites.

+Initialize simpleGE.Button() and store in self.btnQuit.
+Quit button should read "Quit (down)".
+Center at (550, 400).
+Change label color to white.
+Set font to "Viner Hand ITC".
+Add self.btnQuit to list of sprites.

+#### Process Method

+If play button is clicked, response gets "Play" and instructions scene stops.
+If up arrow key is pressed, response gets "Play" and instruction scene stops.

+If quit button is clicked, response gets "Quit" and instruction scene stops.
+If down arrow key is pressed, response gets "Quit" and instruction scene stops.

+### Win

+Define initializing method.
+Win will use simpleGE.Scene.
+Set background image to "instructionsScroll.png".
+Use multilabel and store in self.win.
+Textbox should read:
+> Congratulations, young knight!
+Thank you for saving my daughter.

+Set label color to white.
+Set font to "Vinter Hand ITC".
+Center at (320, 240).
+Set size to (500, 250).

+Create "Play Again" button with simpleGE.button().
+Button should read "Play Again (up)".
+Label color should be white.
+Set font to "Vinter Hand ITC".
+Center at (100, 400).
+Create "Quit" button with simpleGE.button().
+Button should read "Quit (down)".
+Center at (550, 400).

+Add to list of sprites.

+#### Process Method

+If play again button clicked, response gets play again.
+Check for up key press.
+Response gets play again.

+If quit button clicked, response gets Quit.
+Check for down key press.
+Response gets quit.

+### Lose

+Define initializing method.
+Lose will use simpleGE.Scene.
+Set background image to "InstructionsScroll.png".
+Use multilabel and store in self.lose.
+Textbox should read:
+> You didn't get the Elixir in time.
+As a result, the princess has died and war has started with Avalon.

+Set label color to white.
+Set font to "Vinter Hand ITC".
+Center at (320, 240).
+Set size to (500, 250).

+Create "Play Again" button with simpleGE.button().
+Button should read "Play Again (up)".
+Label color should be white.
+Set font to "Vinter Hand ITC".
+Center at (100, 400).
+Create "Quit" button with simpleGE.button().
+Button should read "Quit (down)".
+Center at (550, 400).

+Add to list of sprites.

+#### Process Method

+If play again button clicked, response gets play again.
+Check for up key press.
+Response gets play again.

+If quit button clicked, response gets Quit.
+Check for down key press.
+Response gets quit.

+### Main Function

+Call instructions.
+If instructions.response is "Play", start the game.
+If instructions.response is "Quit", stop the instructions.

+Initialize while loop with keepGoing = True sentry.

+If game.level is "Win", win.start().
+If win.response is "Quit", keepGoing gets false.
+If response is "Play Again", start game.

+If game.level is "lose", lose.start().
+If lose.response is "Quit", keepGoing gets false.
+If response is "Play again", start game.